isaamb/esp32_is_hard/README.md

 I used FastLED's Blink() example to get my setup code - essentially lines 1-15 and 35-46.
 Other than that, it was mainly looking up items in C++'s documentation.
 From there, I used what I knew from javascript and general experience to guess how everything would come together.

+This is the Youtube tutorial I followed to connect my ESP32 to the WLED app: Core Electronic - https://youtu.be/GYxctjukehY

+I also spent some time with this tutorial https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/ trying to figure out the Arduino IDE with ESP32 so I could use Arduino's editor for the ESP32, but after a long class of failed attempts I ended up just using the online Web Editor.

+Used this to learn how to connect the LED strip to the ESP32: https://www.makeuseof.com/tag/connect-led-light-strips-arduino/